 1. The robust jobs market

 Ireland’s GDP growth has been the fastest in Europe since 2017.
-It even grew 3.4% in 2020 – despite the impact of the Covid-19 pandemic.
+It even grew 3.4% in 2020 – despite the impact of the pandemic.
 Ireland was the only country in Europe lucky enough to record economic growth that year.

-According to the EU’s forecast, growth is expected to continue through 2021 and 2022 too.
+According to the EU’s forecast, growth is expected to continue through 2022 too.
 Although the unemployment rate is expected to remain above pre-pandemic levels when the economy was nearly at full employment, the jobs market is most certainly on the up.

 In fact, according to EY’s Economic Eye, the labour market is expected to recover to its 2019 peak by the end of 2023.
 At this time, talent was in-demand in sectors like construction, ICT, administrative services and education.
 This is good news for salaries too.